StellerSecurity/Stellar.Simcard.API/README.md

 - All database lookups use a **slow, keyed, non-reversible hash**.
 - Sensitive provider data is encrypted **per plan**, not globally.

-If the database leaks, the data is useless.
-If an admin is compromised, the data is useless.
-If we are compelled to disclose data, we still cannot see it.

 ---

 ### 2. No global secrets for user data